dxos/dxos/docs/docs/guide/get-started.md

 ---
 order: 1
-title: Quick start
+title: Get started
 next: overview
 prev: why
 ---

-# Quick start
+# Get started

 DXOS is the developer platform for **collaborative**, **offline-first**, **privacy-preserving** software.
 Learn about the [mission](why).